umich-its-networking/git-training-pub/ex-branching-merging.md

 ## MAINTAINER: Create a repository

 Create a project in GitLab
-  - Use the project creation form: [{{ site.gitlaburl }}projects/new]({{ site.gitlaburl }}projects/new).
+  - Use the project creation form: [{{ site.gitlaburl }}projects/new]({{ site.gitlaburl }}projects/new)
   - Call the project `advanced`
-  - For this exercise, create it under your own username, not any group that you may have access to (not everyone will have access to groups).
+  - For this exercise, create it under your own username, not any group that you may have access to (not everyone will have access to groups)
-  - Set the Visibility Level to "Public".
+  - Set the Visibility Level to "Public"

 Add a `README.md` file to the repository.
 You can do this with the GitLab interface (there's an `Add Readme` button) or by following the steps in the [Git Basics]({{ "ex-git-basics" | relative_url }}) exercise.
 Use the following content: